 Some take aways I want to share from this year are things that can be utilized for the years to come:

 - Do what makes you happy even if that happiness is temporary.
 (We tend to take a lot into consideration when choosing to do something for ourselves, and often times we think of things that aren’t really important such as, what people will think, if we’ll be happy in the long run, and what will happen) While those things are important to take into consideration they also hinder us from taking risk or truly being happy in the moment.
 Sometimes that happiness doesn’t last but being able to experience it is what matters.
-As the saying goes “tis better to have loved and lost, than to never have loved at all.” hint hint, certain things shape the way we handle similar situations in the future if we should ever cross the path again.
+As the saying goes “it’s better to have loved and lost, than to never have loved at all.”
+Certain things shape the way we handle similar situations in the future if we should ever cross the path again.

 - Your mental health is THE MOST important thing.
 (Things will happen that will rock your world and turn it upside down.
 You will be hurt, upset, and unfortunately, sometimes depressed.
 Everything effects your mental health and stability and sometimes you may not notice how much you are effected until you reach a breaking point.
 Don’t overlook your sadness or feelings.
 Don’t be afraid to seek help from your support system or a professional if you get to a point where nothing is working and you constantly feel down and out.)